 Still Time to Sod This Summer

-Your lawn may suffer bare patches or have devolved into a weedy mess, but that doesn't mean you have to surrender your pride.
+When summer rolls around, your lawn may suffer bare patches or have devolved into a weedy mess, but that doesn't mean you have to surrender your pride.
 Here in the South, you still have plenty of time to enjoy splendor in the grass.
 The best way to make that happen is to put down sod.

 Why sod and not seed?
 Several reasons.